Video Use and Licensing

 4k and UHD are not for online distribution

 Any 4k/UHD content is not online at this stage.
 I might produce a UHD teaser for an upcoming project, however I have no plans for UHD distribution online due to prohibitive production costs in exchange for small online profits and ease of piracy.
 My UHD content might appear in cinemas, public events, etc, please follow my updates on facebook.

 Focus stacked time lapses represent unique media content with stunning resolution and amount of detail.
 In 4k (or higher) resolution, these videos create a tremendous visual impact on a display of any size.

-The footage is distributed as RM (Rights Managed) content and the fees are determined by the type of use, territory, duration, distribution media etc. The licensing is either by second or by minute.
+The footage is distributed as RM (Rights Managed) content and the fees are determined by the type of use, territory, duration, distribution media etc. The licensing is either by second, by minute, or by clip.

 University facilities and copyright

 Any footage made using University of Queensland facilities or related to my university activities cannot be licensed directly and requires permits, paperwork, and discussion with my department.